 Composite oral resections (including mandible, maxilla, palate, ear, temporal bone) require proper orientation and can be complex.
-CONSULT an attending and take gross photographs (BOTH intact and after sectioning).
+CONSULT an attending at the time of triage.
+Always take gross photographs (BOTH intact and after sectioning).

 Remember: For any tumor adjacent to / involving bone, if any part of the tumor is SOFT and does not NEED decalcification, please isolate 1-2 sections and submit as non-decalcified tumor.
 Then proceed with fixation and decalcification as necessary for the remainder of the case.
 Consider submitting a section in EDTA if the entire tissue requires decalcification (consult an attending).

 Auto Text: “Insert Mandible”

 Marginal Mandibulectomies consist of gingival mucosa, teeth, and the superficial portion of the mandible.
 The inferior mandibular cortex remains in the patient.

 Segmental Mandibulectomies consist of a full-thickness segment of mandible, including gingival mucosa, teeth, bone, and often soft tissue/skeletal muscle adjacent to mandible.

 - Orient specimen, noting laterality, anterior-posterior, superior-inferior, and medial-lateral.